 I had to wrap wire around the wreath at the top and bottom to secure the shape, leaving extra length for later attachment to the scroll.

 Because I couldn’t decide on which to use, I printed several floral graphics from Graphics Fairy onto cardstock (adding text to give them the appearance of mini seed packets).
-No, I didn’t misspell lavender- I was going for the French, but probably should have been consistent between all three packets.
+Yep, I misspelled lavender- I was going for the French, but goofed it up, probably should have just been consistent between all three packets.
 And guess what else- I just had to double check the spelling of misspell.
 Anyway, I hot glued blank pieces of cardstock to the back, sandwiching bits of stick between the layers.